ohduran/ohduran.github.io/_posts/2018-08-17-no-internet.md

 I still consider myself an amateur, and that's because I'm always learning something new, and am exposed to the obvious fact that __I know nothing__.
 If you have ever had the feeling that I always know better, this is the part when you are going to be disabused from that notion.

 So I am learning Django for real this summer.
 After doing lots of Data Science and Machine Learning at my previous employer, I am now a Software Engineer.
-That sounds awesome, but also means that I am at that point where I know that I am underqualified for my next job.
+That sounds awesome, but also means that I am at that point where I know that I am under-qualified for my next job.
 And no, that's no impostor syndrome: I have some experience in Web Development, but this is a whole new level.

 Good news, I'm not the smartest person in the room, which means I'm in the right room.
 However, I'm probably going to need to step up if I want to make a living out of this.
 That's why coming to a remote place where the 21st century hasn't arrived yet sounded like the perfect distraction-free plan.
 I wasn't counting on the part that Internet is actually a useful thing to rely on if you're stuck.